Rust, Johnson help Pittsburgh rally past Bruins 4-3

+PITTSBURGH (AP) — Jack Johnson’s goal into his own net was one of the low points of a forgettable first period for the Pittsburgh Penguins.

+Johnson’s short-handed slap shot later in the game helped the Penguins complete another memorable comeback.

-PITTSBURGH (AP) — Jack Johnson and Bryan Rust scored third-period goals as the Pittsburgh Penguins rallied to defeat the Boston Bruins 4-3 on Sunday.
+Johnson and Bryan Rust scored third-period goals as Pittsbugh rallied to defeat the Boston Bruins 4-3 on Sunday.
+Pittsburgh came back from a three-goal deficit for the third time this season.
+It’s the second time in franchise history — 2008-09 was the first — that the Penguins have had three three-goal comebacks in a season.

-Pittsburgh trailed 3-0 in the first period before scoring four unanswered goals.
-Johnson scored a short-handed goal and Rust added his 21st of the season.
+“Getting down 3-0 isn’t what we had in mind,” Johnson said.
+“We’ve been able to come back before, but that’s not a recipe for success.”

-Dominik Simon and Teddy Blueger also scored for the Penguins, who have won six of their last seven games and 10 of their last 13.
+Dominik Simon and Teddy Blueger also scored for the Penguins, who have won six of their last seven games.

 Sidney Crosby has points in four straight games since returning from core muscle surgery.
 Crosby, who had two assists on Sunday, has three goals and eight points after missing the previous 28 games.